Requirements for Obtaining Disability Benefits (SSDI) in Pennsylvania

 Your Work History and SSDI Benefits in Pennsylvania

 Your work history is also important because it is used to determine the number of your benefit payments if you are approved.
 Benefits will be based on your average lifetime income.
 The more you earned when you were able to work, the greater your benefits will be.
-This can put people who earned low incomes who had shorter work histories at a disadvantage.
-Contact our Bucks County SSDI lawyers or our SSDI lawyers in Philadelphia, discuss your best options.
+This can put people who earned low incomes and had shorter work histories at a disadvantage.

 Eligibility for Children and Spouses of a Disabled Person in Pennsylvania